 Visit this artist's website: http://www.labeque.com

-They have appeared with Baroque music ensembles such as The English Baroque Soloists with Sir John Eliot Gardiner, Il Giardino Armonico with Giovanni Antonini, Musica Antica with Reinhard Goebel and Venice Baroque with Andrea Marcon and recently toured with Age of Enlightenment & Sir Simon Rattle.
+They have appeared with Baroque music ensembles such as the English Baroque Soloists with Sir John Eliot Gardiner, Il Giardino Armonico with Giovanni Antonini, Musica Antiqua Köln with Reinhard Goebel, and Venice Baroque with Andrea Marcon, and they recently toured with the Orchestra of the Age of Enlightenment and Sir Simon Rattle.

-The Labèques have played in festivals and renowned venues worldwide including the Vienna Musikverein, Hamburg Musikhalle, Munich Philharmonie, Carnegie Hall, Royal Festival Hall, La Scala, Berlin Philharmonie, Blossom, Hollywood Bowl, Lucerne, Ludwisburg, Mostly Mozart, The BBC Proms, Ravinia, Ruhr, Tanglewood and Salzburg.
-A record audience of more than 33,000 attended a gala concert with the Berlin Philharmonic conducted by Sir Simon Rattle at Berlin’s Waldbühne, now available on “Medici” DVD.
+The Labèques play in festivals and renowned venues worldwide including the Vienna Musikverein, Hamburg Musikhalle, Munich Philharmonie, Carnegie Hall, Royal Festival Hall, La Scala, Berlin Philharmonie, Blossom, Hollywood Bowl, Lucerne, Ludwisburg, Mostly Mozart, The BBC Proms, Ravinia, Ruhr, Tanglewood, and Salzburg.
+A record audience of more than 33,000 attended a gala concert with the Berlin Philharmonic conducted by Sir Simon Rattle at Berlin’s Waldbühne, now available on Medici DVD.

 For their own label KML recordings, they have just released Sisters, with a selection of musical pieces from their personal and professional lives.
 Autumn 2015 will see the release of the DVD from the documentary The Labèque Way produced by “El Deseo” (Pedro Almodovar) and filmed by Félix Cábez.
 Previous releases include a Gershwin / Bernstein album, and their project Minimalist Dream House (50 years of minimalist music inspired by the early 1961 concerts curated by La Monte Young at Yoko Ono’s downtown New York loft).